joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

     key.
 In order to be able to re-create the encryption key, the salt value is stored in the Encrypted Local Store (ELS) of your AIR application.
 By default, the EncryptionKeyGenerator class uses a particular String as the ELS key.
-Although unlikely, it’s possible that the key can conflict with another key your application uses.
+Although unlikely, it's possible that the key can conflict with another key your application uses.
 Instead of using the default key, you might want to specify your own ELS key.
 In that case, specify a custom key by passing it as the second `getEncryptionKey()` parameter, as shown here: